 Executing Co-Marketing Activities At Scale

 In an established partner program, you should be well-poised to co-market with a growing number of companies.
-By leveraging your PRM and automation, you can scale co-marketing campaigns significantly to reach an extensive audience.
+By leveraging your PRM and its through-channel marketing automation capabilities, you can scale co-marketing campaigns significantly to reach an extensive audience.

 If your partner program is in a position to allocate marketing development funds (MDF), this can be a great opportunity to further fuel partners’ promotional efforts.
 By distributing MDF to partners, you reduce the resource requirements on your side of the equation.
 However, you’ll want to be conscious of your ROI for these efforts — the money you invest should result in significantly greater gains for your organization.
 Using a PRM, you can systemize MDF requests and approvals, as well as easily attribute leads to campaigns.

 Co-marketing can be an incredibly effective tool when implemented well.
 To drive the best results, you need to identify a great-fit partner, with a little bit of audience overlap and a common goal.
 Share ideas, historical insights, and resources to jointly determine the optimal co-marketing ideas for your brands and customer bases.